KC-7/ai-art-site/README.md

 ### Automated Testing

-I left the implementation of Automated Testing late so its not as thorough as I would have liked.
+I left the implementation of Automated Testing late and focused on the manual testing so its not as thorough as I would have liked.
 I have listed additional automated tests as a [future development](future-development).

 <details> <summary>Click here to see the coverage report</summary> <img src="readme_images/tests/automated/automatedTestCoverageReport.png"> </details>